qaalabs/DE5M4/docs/day3/storage/x-modelling.md

 2. **Conceptual Data Model**: Entity-relationship diagram showing the main entities and how they relate

 3. **Logical Data Model Documentation**:

    - Detailed model representation appropriate to selected database type
    - Key design decisions and rationale
-   - Performance optimization approaches
+   - Performance optimisation approaches
    - Evolution considerations

 4. **Peer Feedback**: Comments received from reviewing group

 ## Facilitation Notes

-- Emphasize that this is about planning decisions, not implementation details
+- Emphasise that this is about planning decisions, not implementation details
 - Remind participants to consider their database selection from the previous exercise
 - Encourage groups to think beyond traditional relational modeling if appropriate
 - For advanced groups, introduce considerations like temporal data handling or GDPR compliance